ilovetocode2019/EmoteWizard/README.md

-# Stickers
+# Emote-Wizard

-A Discord bot for creating stickers and using custom emojis anywhere.
+A Discord bot that allows you to use custom emojis anywhere